BestTimesToVisit.com Logo

 activity

 Embark on a traditional wooden dhow as the sun dips below the horizon, painting the sky in fiery hues.
-Feel the gentle sway of the ocean and enjoy the cooling sea breeze as you glide past the Stone Town coastline, a truly magical way to end the day.
+Feel the gentle sway of the ocean and enjoy the silhouette of Stone Town against the vibrant sunset.
+Opt for a cruise that includes local snacks and drinks for a truly immersive experience.

 food